Additional domains FAQ

 After you whitelist a trusted domain, users can invite people from that domain to view, comment on, and edit their files.
 A warning message is turned on by default that asks users to confirm before they share files with a whitelisted domain.

-For details, see Whitelist trusted domains for Google Apps.
+For details, see Whitelist trusted domains for G Suite.

 There is no relationship.
 Domains and organizational units are just two different ways to organize your users.
 You add users to a domain to give them a common email address and account name.
 You add them to organizational units to give them access to different features and services.
 An organizational unit can include users from different domains and vice versa.
 For example, you might have a Marketing unit containing users from two domains.
 Learn more about organizational units.

-When you sign up for Google Apps, you provide a domain name that becomes the primary domain associated with your Google account.
+When you sign up for G Suite, you provide a domain name that becomes the primary domain associated with your Google Account.
 After that, you can add your other domains using your Google Admin console.
 You add the domain as either a separate domain or domain alias.
 In either case, you must own the domain name and verify your ownership.
 For instructions, see Add a domain or domain alias.

 Your Google Admin console doesn't have separate configuration settings for each of your domains.
 But you can tailor settings for a domain's users by placing the users in their own organizational unit, then applying settings to that unit.
 For details, see About user and device policies.